joeytwiddle/significant-white-space/README.md

 - Indentation of single-line comments is meaningful.
 If you have `//`s which look like outdent, curlies will be generated!
 This may change in future, but at the moment it is considered a feature, allowing us to indicate empty blocks in the code (we need *something* to indent, or curlies cannot be generated).

-- Multi-line block comments `/* ... */` are somewhat supported, but single-line entries in the middle of a line can cause trouble (e.g. on the line introducing an indented/curled code block).
+- Multi-line block comments `/* ... */` are somewhat supported, but small comment blocks in the middle of a line can cause trouble (e.g. on a line introducing an indented/curled code block).
 (Reason: splitLineAtComment returns two Strings, left and right.
-If we want to stick with single-line algorithm, we need to change that return to [start_state, code/comment, comment/code, code/comment, ..., comment/code, end_state])
+We could change that return to [start_state, code/comment, comment/code, code/comment, ..., comment/code, end_state])

 - You can still express short `{ ... }` blocks on-one-line if you want to, but don't mix things up.
 Specifically do not follow a curly by text and then newline and indent.
 That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.